dg-gh/welp_library/docs/welp_threads.md

 	T.force_async_task(f, arg1, ... , argn)

-Will queue the function f(arg1, ... , argn) -> void as soon as the buffer gets one spot free.
+Will queue the function f(arg1, ... , argn) -> void as soon as the buffer gets one free spot.

 	T.priority_task(f, arg1, ... , argn);